JamesArruda/upstage/README.md

 1. __Active States__ (e.g.,`LinearChangingState`) represent continuous-time attributes of actors that can be queried at discrete points in time, or trigger events when they reach a certain level.
 1. Spatial-aware data types (e.g., `CartesianLocation`) and states like the waypoint-following `GeodeticLocationChangingState`.
 1. Geodetic and cartesian positions, distances, and motion - with ranged sensing.
-1. `NamedEntity` in a thread-safe global context, enabling easier "director" logic creation with fewer argument passing in your code
+1. `NamedEntity` in a thread-safe global context, enabling easier "director" logic creation with less argument passing in your code
 1. The `Stage`: a global context variable for simulation properties and attributes.
 This enables under-the-hood coordination of motion, geography, and other features.
 1. __Rehearsal__: Write planning and simulation code in one place only, and "rehearse" an actor through a task network using planning factors to discover task feasibility before the actor attempts to complete the task.
 1. All States are recordable